foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

 Manufacturing Process for Device Registration
 =============================================

-lmp-device-auto-register works great when run manually and can be configured to auto register devices in **CI**
+Device registration is an important step to ensure that only trusted and authorized devices can connect to the Foundries.io™ infrastructure. ``lmp-device-auto-register`` works well when run manually, and can be configured to auto register devices in **CI**
 :ref:`builds <ug-lmp-device-auto-register>`.
 However,
 a different process is required for provisioning production devices.
 The key to production provisioning lies in owning the :ref:`device gateway PKI <ref-device-gateway>`.

+The :ref:`device gateway PKI <ref-device-gateway>` serves as the trust anchor for all device communications.
+When a device tries to connect to the Foundries.io gateway, it presents a TLS certificate.
-Once a customer has control of their PKI, they can create client TLS certificates for devices that will be trusted by the Foundries.io device gateway.
+Once a customer has
+control of their PKI, they can create client TLS certificates for devices that will be trusted by the Foundries.io device gateway.

 Customers all have unique requirements, so Foundries.io created a `reference implementation`_ that customers can fork and modify to their liking.
+By using this example, customers can authenticate and register devices, granting them the necessary certificates to be trusted by the Foundries.io gateway.
 Here are some common ways to use this reference.

 .. _ref-fully-detached: